LenShustek/PhantomVision/README.md

 PhantomVision
 =============

-DJI Phantom Vision+ remote controller firmware
+DJI Phantom Vision+ Quadcopter remote controller firmware

  This adds a new and more intuitive flying mode for the Phantom that is relative to the pilot, not the quadcopter.